nuagetsu/VecRepV3/README.md

 However, it is often the case that matrix G is not positive semi-definite.
 As such, we have to find methods to transform matrix G into a positive semi-definite matrix, while minimising the error incurred.

 ### Zeroing eigenvectors
+This is not the main option for creating the matrix G'.
+The main option is detailed in [Pencorr](https://github.com/WhangShihEe/VecRepV3/tree/master/src/matlab_functions)

 The first option is to just ceiling all the negative eigenvalues in the diagonal matrix D to zero, then calculate ![equation](https://latex.codecogs.com/svg.image?G'=PD'P^{-1})

 The issue with this approach is that the unit vector constraint is not preserved.
 In the previous approach the unit vector constraint was preserved by the diagonal of ones in the image product matrix.
 However after the negative eigenvectors are zeroed, the diagonal entries will not longer be equal to one.